-- Provide medical care on site and transport to designated medical facility.

-- Initiate health mutual aid if necessary.

-- Log all actions and decisions.
+- Establish Incident Command if designated by Local Authority. - Provide medical care on site and transport to designated medical facility. - Initiate health mutual aid if necessary. - Log all actions and decisions.

 Health (to be assigned during the event)

 Public Health Authorities that advise on issues such as safe drinking water, biohazards, pandemic implications.